SammyBrimberry/GoogleBigQuery_attritionClassification/instructions.md

 ### Count the number of employees where attrition equals True and where False
 1. SELECT a count aggregation of the attrition column
 2. FROM the project_id.database.table
-3. GROUP BY attirion values
+3. GROUP BY attrition values
 ``` python
 # this will show us if this dataset is an imbalanced classification problem
 df = client.query('''